shackcrack007/hybrid-attacks-course-template/README.md

     -DomainName YOURDOMAIN.onmicrosoft.com
     ```

-* ignore the errors
+* you might see errors here and there - ignore them
-* check for a text file on your desktop, if doesn't exists, run the script again
+* check a file on the desktop indicating the script has finished, if doesn't exists, run the script again
     * *make sure it exists on both VMs*
 * when done, turn off the VMs, see you when the course starts!